 Space is limited so apply for BCIT Student Housing early if this is your first choice!

 GEC Living is another kind of student dormitory option with several locations around Vancouver and Burnaby.
-While GEC does offer exclusive deals for BCIT students and we have heard good things from our students, it is important to note the GEC is not affiliated with BCIT.
+Although GEC is not affiliated with BCIT, they do sometimes offer exclusive deals for BCIT students and we have heard positive feedback from our students,

 Doing a homestay can be a good option for several reasons: